NaomiGaynor/shopping-app/README.md

 # shopping-app

-Simple shopping app where;
+Simple shopping app where user;

-- User can add and remove items from a virtual shopping bag.
+- can add and remove items from a virtual shopping bag.
 - View the total price
 - Add a gift voucher
 - See total amounts, with discounts applied